Meijō Park: Facilities

 The park includes Aichi Prefectural Gymnasium and Nagoya City Archives, as well as other facilities.
 Periodically, flower exhibits are held in this park.
 In addition, the park itself has many flowers being cultivated inside, including famously its wisteria, which usually bloom at the end of April and beginning of May, and especially its cherry blossoms, which usually bloom at the beginning of April.

 Access

-Shiyakusho Station and Meijō Kōen Station provide access to the park.
-Meijō Kōen Station is named after this park, and the subway line it is on, namely the Meijō Line, is named after Nagoya Castle which is inside the park.
+Meijō Kōen Station provide access to the park.
+Meijō Kōen Station is named after this park, and the subway line it is on, namely the Meijō Line, is named after Nagoya Castle.